 &lt;sup>18 For example, Steven Mintz's broad survey of American childhood considers only enslaved children in the antebellum era.
-See Huck's Raft: A History of American Childhood (Cambridge, Mass. and London: Belknap Press, 2004), 94-117.
-Peter Stearns argues childhood under slavery displayed some standard characteristics of lower-class childhood, for example hard work, but also some specific difficulties for example the threat of sale and separation.
-See Childhood in World History (New York and Abingdon: Routledge, 2006, 2011), 86.
+See his Huck's Raft: A History of American Childhood (Cambridge, MA and London: Belknap Press, 2004), 94-117.
+Peter Stearns argues that childhood under slavery displayed some standard characteristics of lower-class childhood, for example hard work, but also some specific difficulties, for example the threat of sale and separation.
+See his Childhood in World History (New York and Abingdon: Routledge, 2011; first published 2006), 86.